-Tonya has been working in the field of child welfare for over 20 years.
-She holds a Master's Degree in Social Work and is completing doctoral study in education.
-Her doctoral work includes research related to school success for students in the foster care system and strategies for creating collaboration between public schools and child welfare systems.
-Over the course of career, Tonya has focused her efforts on training child welfare and community staff on issues related to strength-based practice, fatherhood and cross-system collaboration.
+Tonya has been working in the field of child welfare since 1991.
+She holds a Master's Degree in Social Work and a Doctorate in Education.
+Her doctoral work focused on school success for students in the foster care system and strategies for creating collaboration between public schools and child welfare systems.
+Over the course of career, Tonya has dedicated her efforts to training child welfare and varied community staff on issues related to strength-based practice, fatherhood, and cross-system collaboration.
 Tonya enjoys conducting research on child welfare related topics.
-Tonya's professional experiences include curriculum development, training of child welfare and human service staff as well as social work education of undergraduate and graduate students at Rhode Island and Providence Colleges.
-She has also served as presenter at local and national conferences.
+Her professional experiences include curriculum development and the training of child welfare, human service, and educational staff.
+Tonya has also served as an undergraduate and graduate adjunct professor at Rhode Island and Providence Colleges.
+She currently teaches in the Elementary Education Department at Rhode Island College and the Social Work Department at Providence Colleges.
+Tonya has a distinguished history of local and national conference presentations.

-In 2010, Tonya became the Interim Director of the Child Welfare Institute.
-She looks forward to building on the excellence of the organization.
-More importantly Tonya looks forward to using the Institute to bridge public and private organizations to better meet the needs of their shared client systemsTonya's specific areas of expertise include:
+Tonya looks forward to building on the excellence of the Child Welfare Institute.
+More importantly, Tonya is excited to use the Institute as a vehicle for building bridges across public and private organizations to unify their efforts to meet the needs of their shared client systems.Tonya's specific areas of expertise include:

 Tonya welcomes opportunities to collaborate with stakeholders and partners in human services.